tlerias/hellofresh-html-css-workshop/README.md

 # Getting Started
 - [ ] [FORK](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) this repo
-- [ ] Clone the fork to your local machine
+- [ ] Clone the fork to your local machine and open in your favorite Code Editor
 - [ ] [Create a new branch](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) with your name
-- [ ] Navigate to this folder on your computer and open up index.html in browser
+- [ ] Open up index.html in browser
 - [ ] Open the [HF Menu Page](https://www.hellofresh.com/menus) in a separate browser tab.
 This is the page we will be building.
 - [ ] Open your [Browser Dev Tools](https://balsamiq.com/support/faqs/browserconsole/#:~:text=To%20open%20the%20developer%20console,(on%20Windows%2FLinux).) for the [HF Menu Page](https://www.hellofresh.com/menus) so you can inspect the HTML and CSS as you work.